 The Pansexual Pride Flag was created in 2010 to make the distinction between pansexuality and bisexuality.
 The three colours are magenta (representing attraction to those who identify as female), yellow (representing non-binary attraction) and cyan (representing attraction to those who identify as male).
 For more information about Pride flags, have a look at our blog Different Pride Flags and their Meanings.

 Is Pansexual the Same as Bisexual?

-Different people define pansexual and bisexual in different ways, and many incorrectly assume that pansexual is a more inclusive term that includes attraction to transgender and nonbinary people.
-However, bisexual does not just denote attraction to males and females, but to any two or more genders or sexes- it is not a term that excludes any genders.
+Different people define pansexual and bisexual in different ways, and many incorrectly assume that pansexual is a more inclusive term that includes attraction to transgender and non-binary people.
+However, bisexual does not just mean attraction to males and females, but to any two or more genders or sexes — it is not a term that excludes any genders.

-In the LGBTQ+ acronym, some people include pansexual under the umbrella of bisexual, whereas others include it as the P in the longer acronym LGBTQIAP (lesbian, gay, bisexual, transgender, queer, intersex, asexual, pansexual).
+In the LGBTQ+ acronym, some people include pansexual under the umbrella of bisexual, whereas others include it as the P in the longer acronym LGBTQIAP (lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual, pansexual).

 Pansexual and Panromantic Awareness Day